manuuconrad/elsi-fall-prediction/README.md

 ## 📊 Data Source:
 This study uses data from the ELSI-Brazil, which is supported by the Brazilian Ministry of Health and the Ministry of Science, Technology, and Innovation.
 Citation: Lima-Costa MF, et al. The Brazilian Longitudinal Study of Aging (ELSI-Brazil): Objectives and Design.
 Am J Epidemiol.
 2018.

----
-**Academic Goal:** This portfolio serves as a technical demonstration of my skills for Master's applications in *Digital Science*, *Health Data Analytics*, or *Medical Informatics* in Italy.